unm-historiography/2018-spring/essays/outlines/Louisa-Roman.md

 **Oral history** was a common practice throughout the Roman Empire since *"Written history was the preserve of a small, cultivated elite"* (Popkin, p.
 35) Many people living in the lower classes of Roman society wouldn't have had a proper education that would have taught them to read Greek and Latin; nor did they have the money to buy books/manuscripts as they were expensive!

+(Class Discussion Notes/Improvements To Be Made: Make sure when I am talking about Herodotus and Thyucdides - keep it very short, there is an essay that will address they at length, only talk about the effects they had on Roman historians.
+Note the important changes that were utilized by the Roman historians, make them an example of something larger!!
+Need to make sure that I note the Historiographical shifts that occurs.
+Not format my essay according to the people, but organize it through the shifts or changes that they embrace in their writing!)

 I haven't been able to complete any outside research as I am waiting for my chosen articles to come through the InterLibrary Loan.
 Due to the waiting, I have yet to finish my thesis but I will hopefully be able to do that Wednesday!
 I would love to know if there are any other specific historians that need to be included!
 I picked 3-4 and don't know if that will give me enough information for 1500 words since my outside sources have not gotten to me yet.
 Are there any major themes/figures that I forgot?
 I might include a discussion on Jewish and Christianity within Roman Historiography